mDIS For Developers (ICDP internal)

 Intercepting SQL Statements processed by Yii

-The Yii Debug Bar is a tool that intercepts SQL statements processed by Yii.
-YOu will see that a lot of permissions checks are done by Yii, and that the SQL statements are sent to the database server.
-For each query fetching science data there are 10 times as much permission checks.
-This is a lot of overhead but it is necessary to ensure that users only see data they are allowed to see.
+The Yii Debug Bar is a tool that intercepts HTTP requests, PHP workloads, SQL statements processed by Yii.
+You will see that a lot of permissions checks are done by Yii, and which SQL statements are sent to the database server (you need to change the logging settings to do so, see backend/config/web.php

 Getting Diagnostic information about PHP <-> Database interaction

-The Yii Debug-Bar is usually invisible.
-If it is enabled (by setting the environment variable YII_DEBUG = true) it will become visible on the mDIS Users-Manager page, as shown below in the screenshot.
+The Yii Debug Bar is usually invisible.
+If it is enabled (by setting the environment variable YII_DEBUG = true), it will become visible on the mDIS Users-Manager page, as shown below in the screenshot.

 It looks like this, and users must click to expand it from a minimized, collapsed state: